Audacity: free, open source software for recording and editing sounds.

 Quicktime: create screencasts quickly and easily by going to File > New Screen Recording.
 The recording is saved as a .mov file, and can be edited in iMovie!

-Scribd.com: upload your documents to this site, and you’ll be able to share them with the world (aka self-publish your work) or with just a few select people.
-Scribd also allows you to read work from others and embed your documents into your site, like this:
+Scribd.com: for a fee, upload your documents to this site, and you’ll be able to share them with the world (aka self-publish your work) or with just a few select people.
+Scribd also allows you to read work from others and embed your documents into your site.

 Tagxedo: a word cloud application that is extremely customizable, more so than Wordle (see below), but which may soon become a paid app.
 Here’s the word cloud I’ve created using my eport’s url: